rbrick/evilpass/README.md

 * Automate use of proxies to avoid rate limiting and other things external services might do when they detect you're doing this
-* Add other external services to check (I spent about 5 minutes on Google before I decided it wasn't worth the time required to reverse engineer their login flow, but it might be the most valuable account to try)
+* Add other external services to check
 * ~~Store valid credentials in a database for evil purposes~~

 https://www.xkcd.com/792/